What to watch for in Dr. Oz’s first televised Senate debate - NewsBreak

 In a race for a seat that could help determine the balance of power in the Senate, Oz and former hedge fund CEO Dave McCormick are at the top of the GOP primary polls.
 The Monday evening debate will be an opportunity for voters to see how the pair differs, if at all, on key issues.

 The debate will air at 8pm ET and be televised in all 67 counties in the Keystone State .
-It’ll be available nationally via livestream.How to watch the Republican Pennsylvania U.S. Senate debate
+It’ll be available nationally via livestream.Shooting in Eufaula leaves one man dead and another seriously injured

 In an early April poll , McCormick had the support of 18% of likely GOP voters while Oz was right behind him at 17%.
 Political commentator Kathy Barnette finished third with 10% in the WHTM/Emerson College Polling/The Hill Pennsylvania primary poll followed by businessman Jeff Bartos at 9% and former U.S. Ambassador Carla Sands at 8%.
 The group of five will take the stage in the debate hosted by Nexstar Media Inc. and media partner WPXI-TV in Pittsburgh.